Questions and answers on the subject of Patronage and donations

 The invoice you receive, e.g. for the renewal of your patronage, is an invitation to pay.
 Since patronage contributions are voluntary, they do not constitute accounts receivable that are payable by a given date.
 Consequently, patrons can decide for themselves when they wish to pay their contribution.

 No, Rega's purpose is to come to the aid of people in distress and in need of emergency assistance.
 As a result, it operates with top-quality equipment and a highly-trained crew, including an emergency physician.
 A Rega mission is thus fundamentally geared towards people.
-There are other organisations that are responsible for the rescue of animals (with the exception of farm animals in alpine regions).
+There are other organisations that are responsible for the rescue of animals (with the exception of livestock in alpine regions).

 You don't need to do anything.
 Upon payment of the Family patronage contribution of CHF 70.-, the patronage continues to be valid for both parents and their children under the age of 18.
 If some family members live at a different address, we would be pleased to note the change of address.
 If you so wish, you can also amend your patronage to 1 x Individual and 1 x Small Family.